EXERCISE AFTER BABY!

-Why would I need a personal trainer qualified in postnatal exercise?
+Why would I need a qualified postnatal personal trainer?

 It is vital post-baby that any exercise you do is suitable for your own situation.
-A qualified postnatal fitness specialist will be able to work with your own personal needs and prescribe exercise that helps to both strengthen and heal, as well as not worsening any issues you may be experiencing.
+A qualified postnatal personal trainer will be able to work with your own personal needs.
+Prescribing exercise that helps to both strengthen and heal, as well as not worsening any issues you may be experiencing.

-The extra knowledge and experience that a postnatal fitness specialist brings with them will enable them to create a series of exercises that are entirely customised to your physical needs.
-They will also be able to take into account any issues you may be experiencing postnatally, such as diastasis recti or pelvic floor issues, or even just a night with no sleep, and adapt the exercise regime in accordance.
+The extra knowledge and experience that a postnatal personal trainer brings with them will enable them to create a series of exercises that are entirely customised to your physical needs.
+They will also be able to take into account any issues you may be experiencing postnatally.
+Such as diastasis recti or pelvic floor issues, or even just a night with no sleep.
+They can adapt the exercise regime in accordance.

-You can exercise safe in the knowledge that the person prescribing your exercise is always mindful of any issues or changes (medical, physical or emotional) that may come up and will refer you to the relevant medical or health professional, should the need arise.
+You can exercise safe in the knowledge that the postnatal personal trainer prescribing your exercise is always mindful of any issues or changes (medical, physical or emotional) that may come up.
+And will refer you to the relevant medical or health professional, should the need arise.

 What are the benefits of postnatal exercise?

-Getting back to exercise after a baby is an important step, remember to be kind to yourself and take into account everything you have been through (pregnancy, birth) and everything you are still going through (lack of sleep, hormonal changes, healing) and you will soon be on the right road to a fit, healthy post-baby body.
+Getting back to exercise after a baby is an important step.
+Whether you work with a postnatal personal trainer or not.
+Remember to be kind to yourself and take into account everything you have been through (pregnancy, birth).
+And everything you are still going through (lack of sleep, hormonal changes, healing).
+You will soon be on the right road to a fit, healthy post-baby body.

 - Feel better mentally and emotionally.
-Exercise helps the body to release neurotransmitters such as serotonin, dopamine and norepinephrine which act as mood regulators and boosters.
+Exercise helps the body to release neurotransmitters such as serotonin, dopamine and norepinephrine.
+These hormones act as mood regulators and boosters.
 These help combat some of the symptoms of depression and could help some women avoid the baby blues altogether.

 - You’ll sleep better.
 You may not be getting perfect unbroken sleep, but exercise promotes better quality of sleep.
 So you’ll feel better and more rested in those moments when baby does allow you to catch some zzz’s.